icopy-site/awesome-cn/docs/awesome/awesome-terraform.md

 - [Terrahaxs](https://www.terrahaxs.com) - A GitOps Terraform CI/CD GitHub Application :heavy_dollar_sign:
 - [terrahelp](https://github.com/opencredo/terrahelp) - Command line utility aimed at providing supplementary functionality which can sometimes prove useful when working with Terraform.
 - [terrahub](https://github.com/TerraHubCorp/terrahub) - TerraHub is terraform automation and orchestration tool.
 Seamlessly integrated into console.terrahub.io, enterprise friendly GUI to show realtime terraform executions, as well as auditing and reporting capabilities for historical terraform runs. :heavy_dollar_sign:
+- [terramagic](https://github.com/miltlima/terramagic) - Wizard tool for create folders and terraform files automated, written in Python !
 - [terramate](https://github.com/mineiros-io/terramate) - Tool for managing multiple Terraform stacks that comes with support for change detection and code generation
+- [terrap-cli](https://github.com/sirrend/terrap-cli) - Terrap - a powerful CLI tool that scans your infrastructure and identifies any required changes.
+- [terrars](https://github.com/andrewbaxter/terrars) - Terrars is a tool for building Terraform stacks in Rust.
+This is an alternative to the CDK.
 - [terrascan](https://github.com/accurics/terrascan) - Collection of security and best practice test for static code analysis of terraform templates
+- [terrascope](https://github.com/spilliams/terrascope) - Build orchestrator for terraform monorepos.
+- [terrashine](https://isawan.github.io/terrashine/) - Terrashine is a terraform provider mirror1 implementation that works by automatically caching dependencies as providers are requested.
 - [terraspace](https://terraspace.cloud) - The Terraform Framework
 - [terrastate](https://github.com/rohinivsenthil/terrastate) - Visual Studio Code extension to monitor/deploy/destroy Terraform resources in your workspace
 - [terratag](https://github.com/env0/terratag) - Terratag is a CLI tool that enables users of Terraform to automatically create and maintain tags across their entire set of AWS, Azure, and GCP resources.